Gardendale High School: Classification

 Until the mid-1980s, the Alabama High School Athletic Association maintained a four classification system for high school athletics in Alabama.
 Since then, the AHSAA has maintained a six classification system, and has now moved to seven classes.
 Gardendale High was mostly a 3A school (but did participate at class 4A for two years) in the four-class system.
 Since the advent of the six-class system, most years Gardendale High was a 5A participant, but has spent time in the 6A classification.
 The classification system is based on enrollment grades 9-12 and is re-evaluated every two years.
-As of the 2015-16 school year, Gardendale is classified as a 6A school.
+As of the 2023–24 school year, Gardendale is classified as a 6A school.

 Track & Field

 Gardendale High School has achieved the highest success in track and field.
 The boys' indoor track team has won the Alabama state indoor track championship, winning titles in 1978 (Class 1A/2A/3A), 1979 (Class 3A), 1980 (Class 3A), 1984 (Class 3A), 1988 (Class 4A/5A) and 1989 (Class 6A).
 In 1980, The Gardendale Girls Indoor Track team won the one and only state championship for girls' sports in the school's long history.
 The boys' cross-country team has won the state Class 3A championship five times, including four consecutive years from 1976 through 1979, and again in 1982.
 Gardendale has also had success in the regular outdoor season winning state championships in 1979 and 1984 for 3A.
 Another state title followed in 1989 for Class 6A.

-Keith Clay, a track athlete in the late 70's, holds the GHS record for the most individual state championships in any sport with a total of 8.
-Meanwhile, Micah McAnnally, from the mid-80's, claimed 7 individual state championships in track and field for 2nd most.
+Keith Clay, a track athlete in the late 1970s, holds the GHS record for the most individual state championships in any sport with a total of 8.
+Meanwhile, Micah McAnnally, from the mid-1980s, claimed 7 individual state championships in track and field for 2nd most.
+Bo Hunter, from the early 2000s, won 5 individual state championships for 3rd most in GHS athletic history.